marionebl/base-widget/README.md

 # base-widget
-Editor widget used by slap-editor/slap
+class BaseWidget extends blessed.Box used by slap-editor/slap